-The Center for Sensorimotor Neural Engineering is one of several Engineering Research Centers across the country supported by the National Science Foundation.
-Our headquarters are based at the University of Washington in Seattle, and our core partners are at MIT and San Diego State University.
+The Center for Sensorimotor Neural Engineering (CSNE) is one of several Engineering Research Centers (ERCs) across the country funded by the National Science Foundation.
+Our headquarters are located at the University of Washington in Seattle, and our core partners are at the Massachusetts Institute of Technology and San Diego State University.

 The Center for Sensorimotor Neural Engineering is supported by Award Number EEC-1028725 from the National Science Foundation.